Which Is More Likely To Get You into College: the SAT or ACT?

 Watch this article as a video:

-After all, most of the parents who come to me these days for my strategic, personalized private SAT and ACT tutoring packages are largely basing their knowledge on how things were when THEY were in high school.
-Decades ago, that is.
-At that time, students often took whichever test was more popular in their state/region (SAT for the coasts, ACT for the midwest and certain southern states).
-Parents might also remember the SAT being the preferred test for the country’s more elite institutions, and, in fact, the overwhelming majority of them took the SAT over the ACT…just because that was what you did.
-Does that oldschool wisdom still hold true?
+Back then, students often took whichever test was more popular in their state or region (SAT for the coasts, ACT for the midwest and certain southern states).
+Parents might also remember the SAT being the preferred test for the country’s more elite institutions, and, in fact, the vast majority of students in that era took the SAT over the ACT…just because that was what you did.
+Is that truism from back in the day still true?

 Is the SAT or the ACT more popular?